How Big is a Quarter-Acre?

 A quarter-acre plot of land is roughly 10,890 square feet or 1,076 square meters.
 A full-size American football field is about 57,600 square feet—approximately five times the size of a quarter acre.

-The phrase “quarter-acre block” refers to a residential property that has been divided into smaller plots of land.
-The term is most commonly used in New Zealand, Australia, and the United Kingdom, although it can be used in other places.
+The phrase “quarter-acre block” refers to a residential property divided into smaller plots of land.
+The term is most commonly used in New Zealand, Australia, and the United Kingdom, although it can be used elsewhere.

-The phrase generally refers to a plot of 0.25 acres (0.1 hectares) or more minor.
-In the United States, the term is rarely used because most residential lots are much larger than 0.25 acres.
+The phrase generally refers to a plot of 0.25 acres (0.1 hectares) or more.
+It is rarely used in the United States because most residential lots are much larger than 0.25 acres.

 Is a Quarter-Acre Enough for a House?